 For unimproved residential real property the categories are similar, although the form, of course, leaves out matters regarding structure, systems, fixtures, and so on, and adds sections on some basic matters such as soil stability and the availability of utility services.

-A few additional seller disclosures are required for sales of land that is in close proximity to a farm (see, Revised Washington Code, Sect.
-64.06.022).
+A few additional seller disclosures are required for sales of land that is in close proximity to a farm or working forest (see, RCW § 64.06.022).

 Once you make your seller disclosures, you remain under an obligation to make sure your disclosures remain accurate until closing.
 If you learn, from anywhere other than the buyer or someone acting on the buyer's behalf, about any change in circumstance or condition that makes any of your prior disclosures inaccurate, then you must update your disclosure form and deliver the amended statement to the buyer.

 You need not, however, amend and redeliver your disclosure statement if you take whatever action is necessary to correct the new issue so that your disclosure statement, as originally made, is once again accurate.
 You have until three business days prior to the closing date to take care of this.
-(See, Revised Code of Washington Sects.
-64.06.040 and 64.06.015.)
+(See, RCW §§ 64.06.040 and 64.06.015.)

-Some sellers shy away from making complete disclosures, fearing that they will scare buyers away from the property or give rise to demands for a reduction in purchase price.
+Some home sellers shy away from making complete disclosures, fearing that they will scare buyers away from the property or give rise to demands for a reduction in purchase price.
 Such fears are usually unfounded, however.
-For starters, not providing these disclosures may cause your ultimate home sale to fall through; if you fail to provide a prospective buyer with the disclosure statement, the buyer has a right to rescind the sale agreement.
+For starters, not providing these disclosures could cause your ultimate home sale to fall through; if you fail to provide a prospective buyer with the disclosure statement, a Washington buyer has a right to rescind the sale agreement.

 Seller disclosures are an important part of the typical home sale in Washington State.
 Unless the buyer has specifically waived receiving the form (which rarely happens), the statement is almost always required.